 Is Social Security Doomed?Social Security will be there in the future, and it will be there for you today if you need it.

-Social Security NumbersAccording to the latest data I found, 59 million Americans are receiving Social Security benefits totaling $863 billion.
+Social Security NumbersAccording to the latest data I found almost 60 million Americans are receiving Social Security benefits totaling $870 billion.

 The History Of Social SecuritySocial Security benefits are not just for folks with an AARP membership card.

-Social Security And WomenSocial Security is synonymous with retirement income, but it is much more.
+Social Security And WomenSocial Security is synonymous with retirement income but it is much more.

-Bag Lady SyndromeFor many women their biggest fear is that they will be penniless and homeless in their old age and unable to afford food, shelter, and medical care.
+Bag Lady SyndromeFor many women their biggest fear is that they will be penniless and homeless in old age and not be able to afford food, shelter and medical care.